allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 First question is what is overmocking?
 There are few answers.
 When you mock something that you can leave or even should leave unmocked — this is overmocking.
 Example of this could be a simple model object with only getters and setters.
 Other way to overmock your test is to mock all of the dependencies and base this test on verify method.
 You will see that in my examples.
-Another example is when you mock something that you do not own, that is overmocking too.
+Another example is when you mock something that you do not own, some external library, that is overmocking too.

 The answer for the title question is — it depends.
 I would even say no, but it has some disadvantages.
 If you want to unit test your code then mocking dependencies is a pretty much normal thing.
 Getting more and more mocks does